AmeyaBhalgat/AI-Powered-Document-Search-and-Q-A-System-with-RAG-/README.md

 - All LLMs come with built-in LangSmith tracing.
 - Any LLM invocation (whether it’s nested in a chain or not) will automatically be traced.
 - A trace will include inputs, outputs, latency, token usage, invocation params, environment params, and more.

-## Contributing
-If you'd like to contribute to this repository, follow these steps:

-Fork the repository.

-Create a new branch (git checkout -b feature/new-feature).

-Make your changes and commit them (git commit -am 'Add new feature').

-Push to the branch (git push origin feature/new-feature).

-Create a new pull request.

-## Contact
-For any questions or feedback, feel free to reach out:
-Email: ajay.krishna76@gmail.com